Shopify/ghostferry/master/_sources/copydbinprod.rst.txt

   app will be minimal compared to other methods but still non-zero.

   - Figure out how much downtime you are willing to tolerate.
-Using Ghostferry, one can realistically achieve downtime on the order of seconds.
+Using Ghostferry, one can realistically achieve downtime in the order of seconds.

 - The source database must be running with `FULL image`_ `ROW based replication`_.

-  - Without this, it is not possible to run Ghostferry safely.
+  - Without this, it is not possible to run Ghostferry safely and Ghostferry will error out if it detects ``binlog_row_image`` is not set to ``FULL``.

 - Tables to be copied have integer primary keys.